CINievas/real-time-loss-tools/README.md

 - `exposure_models`: Directory with CSV files of the exposure model after each earthquake run, subdivided into `oelf` and `rla`, as well as the original undamaged exposure model, named `exposure_model_undamaged.csv`, which needs to exist before putting the software to run.
 This file is not modified during the run.
+The `oelf` sub-directory will be further subdivided as per the different catalogue CSV files (see description of `triggering.csv` and `catalogues` above).
 It must contain the following fields:
   - `id`: Asset ID, unique identifier per row.
   - `lon`: Longitude of the asset, in degrees.
   - `lat`: Latitude of the asset, in degrees.